metaplex-foundation/docs/docs/01-programs/00-token-metadata/overview.md

 To safely identify the fungibility of a token — and, thus, the standard that we should use — the Metadata account keeps track of that information in its `Token Standard` attribute.
 This attribute is automatically computed by the program and cannot be manually updated.
 It can take the following values.

 - `NonFungible`: The Mint account is associated with a Master Edition account and, therefore, is Non-Fungible.
 This is your typical NFT standard.
-- `NonFungibleEdition`: This is the same as `NonFungible` but the NFT was printed from an Original NFT and, thus, is associated with an Edition account insteand of a Master Edition account.
+- `NonFungibleEdition`: This is the same as `NonFungible` but the NFT was printed from an Original NFT and, thus, is associated with an Edition account instead of a Master Edition account.
 - `FungibleAsset`: The Mint account is Fungible but has zero decimal places.
 Having zero decimals means we can treat the token as an asset whose supply is not limited to one.
 For instance, Fungible Assets can be used in the gaming industry to store resources such as “Wood” or “Iron”.
 - `Fungible`: The Mint account is Fungible and has more than one decimal place.
 This is more likely going to be a token used as a decentralised currency.